RULES FOR 2017 RUSSIAN MUSIC FESTIVAL/COMPETITION

 Application forms should be filled out and submitted online and payment made via PayPal using the “donate” button on the RCMFS homepage at www.russianchambermusic.org.
 Chamber groups may pay the entirety of the entry fee from one group member’s application or divide the entry equally between all members and pay individual portions with each member’s application form.
 Once you have submitted payment, there are no refunds for withdrawn entries.
 Do not mail entries!

 The schedule and additional information will be posted at www.russianchambermusic.org approximately one week before the competition.
-The schedule will not be released by email this year.

 Please submit applications online as early as possible after September 15.
 Applications will only be accepted between September 15th and November 15th.
 The application will be available online at www.russianchambermusic.org.